alfoudari/tictactoe-pytorch/README.md

 ## Play

-To play the game, you can run the following in `play/`:
+To play the game, run the following from the project root:

 ### `agent_vs_random.py`